Learn About Financial Aid

 Whole Bowls

-Available for purchase in the Mackintosh-Corry Hall MC2 cafeteria.
+Available for purchase year-round in the Mackintosh-Corry Hall MC2 cafeteria, and at the Stauffer Library Cafe and Goodes Cafe during the academic year.
 Anyone (students, staff, and faculty) can find a complete and warm meal option in MC2 (near the soups).
 Whole Bowls are made and delivered fresh daily.
 Check hours of operation for MC2.

 Fresh Food Boxes and Mason Jar Meals - check websites for dates and times

-Peer Health Educator volunteers put together $5 Fresh Food Boxes and FREE Mason Jar Meal kits for students to purchase and pick up throughout the term.
+Peer Health Educator volunteers put together $5 Fresh Food Boxes and FREE Mason Jar Meal kits for students to purchase and pick up throughout the year.
 Registration is required.

 Good Times Diner

 A local student-run service that provides a wide variety of freshly prepared meals to any individuals in the Queen’s community.
-Currently running every Sunday evening from 5:30 pm - 6:30 pm at Chalmers United Church (212 Barrie St, Kingston, ON K7L 2L8).
-Click here to view the weekly menu and access the registration form.
+Open through the fall and winter terms at Chalmers United Church (212 Barrie St, Kingston, ON K7L 2L8).

 Good Food Box